This is when the Christmas lights will be switched on in Sheffield this year

-When is Sheffield Christmas lights switch on 2021?
-Date Xmas lights get turned on this year - and how to watch
+Sheffield Christmas Lights 2021: This is when the city's Xmas lights switch on takes place and how to watch

 As we head into November, Sheffield is gearing up to turn on its Christmas lights for 2021 and get into the festive spirit.